Academic Regulations for Undergraduates

 To obtain a baccalaureate degree a student must be accepted in a program of concentration or specialized studies.
 To be admitted to such a program a student must be accepted by the departmental representative(s) and the academic dean.
 In schools with no departments such approval shall be obtained from the academic dean or representative.
 A 2.0 cumulative average normally shall be necessary and sufficient for such acceptance, if the student has also done satisfactory work in previous courses in the (proposed) field of concentration.
 Specific requirements for each department may be necessary.

-X. Double Concentration
+X. Double Major

 XII.
 Comprehensive Examination